mosip/mosip-infra/deployment/sandbox-v2/docs/av.md

 # Integrating AntiVirus Scanner

 Virus scanners may be implemented at various level in MOSIP.
 By default, ClamAV is used as antivirus scanner.
+If you would like to integrated your anti-virus (AV), the same can be done as below:

+## Registration client
+It sufficies to run your AV on registration client machine.
+Integration with MOSIP in not required.

+## Server

 This is implemented as a part of [Kernel ClamAV project](https://github.com/mosip/commons/tree/master/kernel/kernel-virusscanner-clamav) project.
 MOSIP uses this project to scan registration packets.

 You may integrate your anti-virus (AV) in the following ways: